komarovd95/distributed-classes/README.md

 #### Header files

-`banking.h` contains definitions of functions and structures thar are needed to implement banking system and scalar clocks (provided by teacher).
+`banking.h` contains definitions of functions and structures thar are needed to implement scalar clocks (provided by teacher).

 `common.h` contains log files names (provided by teacher)